 When a driver is involved in a crash, stopping at the scene of the accident is legally required and morally the right thing to do, yet close to a quarter of all crashes in Florida are hit-and-run accidents.
 When these drivers leave behind an injured victim without calling for help or rendering aid, the victim will likely suffer much worse injuries because the negligent driver fled.
 In 2019, 206 people died in hit-and-run auto accidents in Florida.

 Along with the shock and anger when the other driver flees the scene is a very concerning question, who is going to pay for my medical bills, property damage, and other losses?
 The Law Offices of Marc L. Shapiro, P.A., has the answer to this question and other important issues you may be facing after a hit-and-run.
-Learn more below, and contact The Law Offices of Marc L. Shapiro, P.A. if you have been hurt in a hit & run accident in Fort Myers.
+Learn more below, and contact The Law Offices of Marc L. Shapiro, P.A. if you have been hurt in a hit & run accident.

 First, Try to Find the Driver